jsdclxvi/Reforestation/README.md

-## What do you call corn that joins the army?
-Kernel.
+## An apple a day keeps the bullies away.
+If you throw it hard enough.